top of page

-Stonehenge is one of the most famous archaeological sites in the United Kingdom.
-It had been on my bucket list for a long time, until I organized a trip to south of England, when I visited several places, including Bibury, Tintagel Castle and Bath.
+Stonehenge is one of the most famous archaeological sites in the United Kingdom and it had been on my bucket list for a long time, until I organized a trip to south of England.
+Besides the location that is the subject of this article, I managed to visit several places, including Biburyhttps://www.taniatravelstories.com/en/post/bibury-one-of-the-most-picturesque-villages-in-england, Tintagel Castle, Bath and many others.

 VISITING THE ARCHAEOLOGICAL SITE: